Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 • Daily dental hygiene — including brushing, interdental cleaning, and tongue care — is fundamental to preventing plaque build-up, gum disease, and tooth decay.

-• Oral health is closely linked to general health, with research identifying associations between gum disease and systemic conditions.
+• Oral health is closely linked to general health, with research identifying associations between gum disease and systemic conditions such as cardiovascular disease and diabetes.

-• Plaque hardens into tartar if not removed regularly, requiring professional cleaning.
+• Plaque hardens into tartar if not removed regularly, requiring professional cleaning to address.

-• Gum disease often develops without obvious pain, making regular dental assessments important.
+• Gum disease often develops without obvious pain, making regular dental assessments important for early detection.

-• Professional dental hygiene visits complement your home care routine.
+• Professional dental hygiene visits complement your home care routine and provide an opportunity for thorough assessment and tailored advice.

 Frequently Asked Questions